Place of Birth

 With the death of two of her four children, and having lost track of her son, Brown returned to Kentucky in an attempt to locate her surviving daughter, Liza Jane.
 When Brown returned to Colorado, she brought with her sixteen freed women and men but she was unable to locate her lost daughter at this time.
 Sometime between 1866 and 1885, she was reunited with Liza Jane and a granddaughter, Cindy.

 Clara Brown was honored by the Denver community and made a member of the Society of Colorado Pioneers.
 In her honor, a memorial chair was placed in Central City’s Opera House and a stained glass window can be found in the rotunda of the Colorado State Capitol.
+She was inducted into the Colorado Business Hall of Fame on January 27, 2022.

 Books about or containing reference to Clara Brown